wigy/chronicles_of_grunt/README.md

 * Support for doc-file like README.md and include them for TODO-checking.
 * A task to find every file that does not belong to any recognized category in the repository.
     - Add cofiguration variable `ignore` to silence complaining.
+    - Also check if there are rules not matching anything in the configuration.
+    - Maybe make it part of `verify` task.
 * Support for testing system, which can test tasks of CoG (perhaps nodeunit).
 * Test for `dist`, `index`, `info`, `libs`, `todo`, `verify` and `version` tasks.
 * Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.